karanh17/R_Probs-Stats/README.md

 # R_Probs-Stats
-RStudio used for Probability and Statistics
+R and RStudio for Statistics